Understanding public key infrastructure (PKI) is an important step in understanding e-commerce security. This tip,

 All other data required in the validation process (such as additional certificates) to form a complete path.

 The PKI notary is an entity trusted by some collection of other PKI entities to perform the notarization service properly.
-It certifies the correctness of data through the mechanism of a digital signature; the other PKI entities, therefore, need a trusted copy of the notary's verification public key so that the signed data
+It certifies the correctness of data through the mechanism of a digital signature; the other PKI entities, therefore, need a trusted copy of the notary's verification public key so that the signed data certification structure can be verified and trusted.

 The PKI-enabled service of notarization relies on the core PKI service of authentication.
 It will typically also rely on the PKI-enabled service of secure time stamping because the notary will need to include the time at which the notarization was done in the data certification structure.For more of this tip, go to InformIT.
 You have to register there, but it is free.